-Emergency Tracheostomy Tube Reinsertion

-Inability to landmark or visualize

-Consider Emergency Tracheostomy Tube Reinsertion
+Emergency Tracheostomy Reinsertion:

-The maximum number of attempts is 2

 A reinsertion attempt is defined as the insertion of the cannula into the tracheostomy.

-A new replacement inner cannula is preferred over cleaning and reusing an existing one.
+A new replacement inner or outer cannula is preferred over cleaning and reusing an existing one.
+Utilize a family member or caregiver who is available and knowledgeable to replace the tracheostomy cannula.

-Replacing the outer cannula with a new or cleaned one is preferred.

-Emergency Health Regulatory ar id Accountabilit y Branch, Ontario Ministry of Health 1

-nis page is intentionally left blank.
+Emergency Hearth Regulatory and Accountability Branch, Ontario Ministry of Hearth This page is intentionally left blank.

-us page is intentionally left blank.